OpenCloudOS/opencloudos.github.io/docs/guide/config.en.md

 Basic partitions can be used immediately after creation, but there is an upper limit on the number of partitions.

-- extension partion
+- Extension partion

 Each disk can only be divided into one extended partition, and any logical partition can be divided into the extended partition

 After the extended partition is created, it cannot be used directly, and a logical partition needs to be created in the extended partition

-- logical partition
+- Logical partition

 A logical partition is a partition created within an extended partition